abrolneelanshu/titanic_python/README.md

 # titanic_python
-This is EDS and data visualization of the dataset of titanic tragedy using python.
+This is EDA and data visualization of the dataset of titanic tragedy using python.